RayhanaAkterDev/frontend-core-foundations/04-git-and-github/cheat-sheet.md

 - `git push` — Push commits to the tracked remote branch
 - `git pull` — Fetch and merge changes from the remote repository
 - `git pull origin main` — Pull updates from the remote `main` branch explicitly
+- `git pull --rebase` — Pull with rebase instead of merge (keeps history linear)
+- `git fetch --all` — Fetch all remotes
 - `git clone <url>` — Clone a remote repository locally, setting up tracking

 ---